 - Charity Events

 - Dance, signing, artistic competitions

 - Different sports and swimming competitions

 - Attitude and effort competitions (based on report cards)

 The Houses afford students a smaller, closer community within the school, and broaden the range of activities and support available.
-Students Houses can be identified though the student’s uniform, which includes a House t-shirt, worn during House events and every Thursday.
+Students Houses can be identified through the student’s uniform, which includes a House t-shirt, worn during House events and every Thursday.